 The CTM bus company has coach services to Chefchaouen from Fes (travel time 4 hours) and Tangier (approx. 3 hours).
 It should be noted both options take you through windy mountain roads, so be prepared for motion sickness if you are prone.

-If you are coming from Fes, there is a rest stop halfway along for you to stretch your legs and get some fresh air.
+If you are coming from Fes, there is a rest stop halfway along to stretch your legs and get some fresh air.

-Roads in Morocco are in fairly decent condition making the drive from major cities into the mountain town relatively low-key.
-If you have limited time and want to be cost-efficient, renting a car to get around Morocco can be a great option for some travellers.
+Roads in Morocco are in reasonably decent condition making the drive from major cities into the mountain town relatively low-key.
+If you have limited time and want to be cost-efficient, renting a car to get around Morocco can be an excellent option for some travellers.

 Arrive in Chefchaouen

-After you check into your hotel, drop off your luggage, and drink a traditional mint tea, head out and explore the blue city.
+After you check into your hotel, drop off your luggage, enjoy a traditional mint tea, then head out and explore the blue city.

 Once inside the medina, there is no vehicle access, so walking is the only transportation option.
-But don’t worry, it’s not a big medina, and it’s easily walkable for most people.
+But don’t worry, it’s not a big medina and is easily walkable for most people.